 Emissions Control System

-With a strong worldwide push toward greener vehicles, your vehicle’s emissions control system will be one of the most important components to get right.
+With a strong worldwide push toward greener vehicles, your vehicle’s emissions control system will be one of the most essential components to get right.
 Some states, like New York, New Jersey, and California, have strict requirements regarding emissions that can be tough to meet with a DIY car.
 Many people find this part the biggest obstacle to getting their car on the road.

 All cars are required to have a hood over the engine.

-You must be able to hear the horn of your DIY car at least 200 feet away to be street legal.
+You must be able to hear the horn of your DIY car at least 200 feet away to be street-legal.

 Your vehicle will need a standard windshield that follows laws regarding tinting and strength.
 You will also need working wipers to keep it clear in adverse weather.
-Mechanics test the wipers during inspection to ensure that they are working properly.
+Mechanics test the wipers during inspection to ensure that they are working correctly.

 Featured Image Credit: Erik Mclean, Pexels